08 Jan How Much Do Ghostwriters Make?

 How much a ghostwriter earns will vary depending upon their experience and whether or not they specialize in certain topics.
 Ghostwriters who have a professional background in a relevant industry like real estate or accounting can earn a lot more by becoming a “specialist” writer in a corresponding niche.

 If you don’t hold any licenses or special qualifications, don’t fear.
 Neither did I when I began writing in 2014, and I have found great success as a ghostwriter.
 These numbers are based on my own personal experience as a content writer.
 Use them as a guide to make sure you’re charging a fair rate.

 How Much Do Ghostwriters Make Per Word?

-Most new writers start at $0.03/word, which is a fair rate for simple projects.
-Once you build a reputation, you can expect $0.05/word, which is the same rate you’ll get on a platform like CopyPress and in most business-to-business scenarios.
+Most new writers start at $0.05/word, which is a fair for very simple projects.
+As soon as you build a reputation, though, you should aim for $0.08/word or more, which is about the rate platforms like Scripted, ContentFly, and CopyPress pay.

 How Much Do Ghostwriters Make Per Hour?

 While some ghostwriters charge per hour, I personally do not have experience with that approach.
 However, charging an hourly rate could be beneficial if you are working on a project that will take substantially long, perhaps due to research or style-related requirements.

 The issue with charging per hour is that many clients, especially when you are first starting out, will question how many hours you bill them for.
 It’s also hard to predict how many hours a project may take, which can make invoicing difficult (and I always suggest charging the full amount up-front).

 With this in mind, it is important to work out your “hourly rate” from a profit perspective.
 This requires you to know your average writing speed.

 Back when I charged $0.05/word, I could produce up to 2,000 words of content in an hour because I was working with a handful of clients who had very basic requirements and needed content on very simple topics.
 That represented hourly earnings of up to $100.